DISCLOSURE GUIDANCE FROM OTHER AUTHORITIES

 The Corporate Risk Factor Disclosure Landscape (January 2016), by the Investor Responsibility Research Center Institute and EY, finding, among other things, that risk factor disclosures “often are generic and do not provide clear, concise and insightful information.”

 Disclosure effectiveness in action: companies make great strides, by The Financial Executives Research Foundation and EY (2016).

-Do Compensation Disclosures Matter for SoP Voting? by Tathagat Mukhopadhyay and Lakshmanan Shivakumar of London Business School (November 2015).
+Do Disclosures of Performance Metrics Matter for SoP Voting? by Tathagat Mukhopadhyay (University of Colorado at Boulder) and Lakshmanan Shivakumar (London Business School) (June 2019).